 What Is The Difference Between Taylormade M6 And M6 D-Type?

-The difference between the standard TaylorMade M6 and D-type is the profile bias.
+The difference between the standard TaylorMade M6 driver and D-type is the profile bias.
 The M6 features a neutral bias and delivers a low launch with minimal spin, preferable for low to mid handicap fast swinging golfers.

 Conversely, the D-Type driver promotes a draw bias launch for straighter shots from beginners and high handicappers.
 The draw bias profile restricts side spin, which causes a slice, keeping you straight and long.
 However, it does launch higher than the standard M6.